Discover Cokethorpe

 Welcome from the Head of Prep School

-A Cokethorpe Prep School education is about so much more than the taught curriculum, it happens in Maths lessons, on the sports field, in the woods, and on the stage.
+A Cokethorpe Prep School education is about so much more than the taught curriculum; it happens in Maths lessons, on the sports field, in the woods, and on the stage.
 Outdoor education is integral, and our setting provides wonderful opportunities to learn and play.

 Parents choose Cokethorpe Prep for its balance of care and ambition.
 It is a welcoming place where kindness, respect, and high standards go hand-in-hand.
 I warmly invite you to visit and experience it for yourself.